thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

     this.validator = validateEmailFactory(emailBlackList);
   }

-  validate(c: Control) {
+  validate(c: FormControl) {
     return this.validator(c);
   }
 }
 {% endraw %}
 {% endhighlight %}

-You might notice that we've extended the selector, so that our validator not only works with `ngControl` but also with `ngModel` and `ngFormControl` directives.
+You might notice that we've extended the selector, so that our validator not only works with `ngModel` but also with `formControl` directives.
 If you're interested in more articles on forms in Angular 2, make sure to subscribe to our blog as we have more in the pipe which will be published soon!